Tech brands jump on board for World Pride Madrid parade

 “It is very exciting to see this full square, to see Madrid filled with rainbow flags.
 You are making all this possible,” said actor Javier Calvo from the stage.

 The crowd responded enthusiastically.
-Some had come a long way to be here.
-“I came all the way here just for the pregón”, said a young woman in her twenties named Emili who drove to Madrid from the northern Spanish city of León, over 300 kilometers away.
+Some had come a long way to be there.
+“I came all the way here just for the pregón”, said a young woman in her twenties named Emili who drove to Madrid from the northern Spanish city of León, more than 300 kilometers away.

 “We’re from Ceuta [a Spanish city along the northern coast of Africa] and we’re spending a few days in Madrid.
-We found out that this was going on and we came,” said Cristina, who was here with her husband and two children.
+We found out that this was going on and we came,” said Cristina, who was there with her husband and two children.

 English version by Susana Urra.